EKQRCalamity/log-cleaner-rs/README.md

-# log-cleaner-rs
+# LoL Log Cleaner
-League of Legends log cleaner
+League of Legends Log Cleaner to bypass automatic log/trace bans.

+Just run it, it should figure out the right directories by itself.